1. Home

 The pros and cons of tracking solar panels compared to fixed solar panels are relatively straightforward.

-In most cases, non-tracking systems will make more financial and logical sense for average homeowners.
-If you have a roof that is fully exposed to the sun during daily peak sunlight hours, often a non-tracking solar panel system will still be able to produce enough power to cover your property’s annual electricity use.
+In most cases, non-tracking systems will make more financial and logical sense for the average homeowner.
+If you have a roof that is fully exposed to the sun, a non-tracking solar panel system will still be able to produce enough power to meaningfully offset your typical electricity consumption.
 Since many utilities limit the capacity of solar panel installations eligible for net metering, designing a system that produces much more electricity than you’ve historically used isn’t necessary.

 Most solar installations go on roofs and are stationary because it’s the most cost-effective way to meet a home’s energy needs.
 Reputable solar installers take into account the space, angle, and direction of your roof to design a system that meets your needs.